Engineering diamond interfaces free of dark spins: Results

 We find that in the early island growth regime (i.e., less than 100 ALD cycles), the dark spin $T_1$ times decrease (Fig.~\ref{fig:DarkT1}(b)) across Samples 1-3 with the effect most prominent in Sample 1.
-Time traces with fits for Sample 1 are shown in Fig.~\ref{fig:DarkT1}(c) (see Appendix \ref{Correlation T1 Fitting} for details on the fit procedure).
+Time traces with fits for Sample 1 are shown in Fig.~\ref{fig:DarkT1}(c) (see Appendix \ref{SI:DarkSpinT1} for details on the fit procedure).
 Beyond 75 cycles of \ch{TiO_2} growth, the $T_1$ decay is not detectable.
-Furthermore, we observe a qualitatively similar decrease in NV $T_1$ as a function of increasing \ch{TiO_2} layer thickness (Appendix \ref{Correlation T1 Fitting}), suggesting that the \ch{TiO_2} layer induces high-frequency noise that leads to dark spin and NV depolarization.
-Fig.~\ref{fig:DarkT1}(d) shows dark spin $T_2$ times for four distinct NV centers in Sample 0 before and after coating with 30 cycles of \ch{TiO_2}.
-Interestingly, the ALD coating does not alter the dephasing rate of the dark spins suggesting that the dephasing mechanism is independent of \ch{TiO2}-thickness and not limited by defects in this \ch{TiO_2} capping layer.
+Furthermore, we observe a qualitatively similar decrease in NV $T_1$ as a function of increasing \ch{TiO_2} layer thickness (Appendix~\ref{NVT1Fit}), suggesting that the \ch{TiO_2} layer induces high-frequency noise that leads to dark spin and NV relaxation.